AZ Court Help and Arizona courthouse accessibility information Increase Font Size

 How do I get an Order of Protection when the courts are closed?

-NOTE: If you have been given an EOP and need continued protection, you must file a petition for an Order of Protection before the end of the following business day.
+NOTE: If you have been given an EOP and need continued protection, you must file a petition for an Order of Protection within 7 days.

 Resources: